satoru-hara/03_NSW/08-Reports/HNS_Structural_Hallucination_Taxonomy.md

 ---

-## 2. The Five Structural Hallucination Types
+## 2. HNS Structural Hallucination Taxonomy

 Five types formally defined in HNS‑PoC‑Package v1.0, ordered by frequency of occurrence in the 50-Turn PoC: